ries9112/messarir/README.md

 4. Functions for news: https://data.messari.io/api/v1/news
     Also option by asset: https://data.messari.io/api/v1/news/btc

+5. Functions for historical data

-5. Write all documentation + usage and examples
+6. Write all documentation + usage and examples

-6. Write automated tests using testthat to check each field has at least 1 valid result and create code coverage
+7. Write automated tests using testthat to check each field has at least 1 valid result and create code coverage